 1637: The impoverished King imposes Ship Money tax on goods imported or exported by sea.

-1642: (January) Five Members of Parliament escape when the King tries to have them arrested.
+1642: Five Members of Parliament escape in January when the King tries to have them arrested.
 22nd August.
 The King leaves London, which is pro parliament, and hoists his standard at Nottingham.
 23rd October.
 The Battle of Edgehill is fought near Kineton in Warwickshire, as the first battle of the English Civil War.
 Both sides claim victory.

-1644: Cromwell made Lieutenant -General.
+1644: Cromwell made Lieutenant-General.
 His son Oliver dies.
 2nd July Battle of Marston Moor.
 27th October.
 Second Battle of Newbury.
 9th December.
 Despite the “Self Denying Ordnance” being adopted stating that no M.P. can fight in the army Cromwell is allowed to continue his military role.

 1645: 14th June.
 Battle of Naseby.